 As a London Musicians Photographer I was delighted when Emmanuel got in touch about a musicians photography session.
-He is a violin student at the Royal College of Music in South Kensington, which is actually where I studied violin a fair few years ago, in the days before I became a photographer.
+He is a violin student at the Royal College of Music in South Kensington.
+This is actually where I studied violin a fair few years ago, in the days before I became a photographer.
 I hadn’t revisited the College for a long time so it was lovely to meet up with Emmanuel on the steps of the RCM.
 These were steps that I had gone up and down so many times in the years before becoming a London Musicians Photographer.

 Emmanuel was still studying at the Royal College and wanted to get a range of images, from formal portraits to some more fun photos.
 He wanted to be able to use the images for various projects he had coming up.
 He was entering many violin competitions and was preparing to record a CD, which I hear is now very close to being released.
 After hearing him play during the shoot I’m very excited to listen to it!

 The area around the Royal College of Music in South Kensington is a great area for musicians photography.
 It stands opposite the Royal Albert Hall, which provided a wonderful backdrop for some of the images.
 Hyde Park is just across the road too, so this is where we decided to start our session.
 After getting a mixture of formal portraits and some of Emmanuel playing we made our way to the Royal Albert Hall.

 I love finding interesting backgrounds – including pubs!